Julián Obiglio

-Julián Martín Obiglio (born 1976 in Buenos Aires, Argentina), is a lawyer and former a National Deputy for the center-right Republican Proposal (PRO) party representing the City of Buenos Aires in the Argentine Chamber of Deputies (lower house).
-At 33 years, he became one of the youngest deputies in the Chamber.
+Julián Martín Obiglio (born 1976 in Buenos Aires, Argentina), is a lawyer and former national deputy for the center-right Republican Proposal (PRO) party representing the City of Buenos Aires in the Argentine Chamber of Deputies (lower house).
+At 33 years, he became one of the youngest deputies in the chamber.

 He is a former fellow of the Master in Public Policy at the FAES (Foundation for Social Studies and Analysis), a Spanish think tank linked with the right-wing Spanish People's Party.
 His work has included participation in various publications, including "Latin America, An Agenda for Freedom" (FAES, 2007, Madrid).